para-lipics/para-lipics/README.md

 Unofficial reproduction of the LaTeX `lipics-v2021.cls` template.

-⚠️ This is still WIP, perfect compliance with the official LIPIcs template is not guaranteed ⚠️

-PRs are welcome.
+Github issues and PRs are welcome.

 ## Requirements

-This project requires Typst >= 0.13.1.
+This template requires Typst >= 0.13.1.

 Due to the current impossibility of shipping fonts with templates on Typst Universe, some fonts have to be installed separately for maximal compliance with the LIPIcs official template.
 If these fonts are not available during compilation, then fallback fonts embedded in the CLI are used.